-Attendance: Attendance and punctuality is important in this class, assuming you are feeling well.
-Please do not come to class if you are feeling sick or isolating due to an exposure to COVID-19.
-Just send me an email, no problem.
-I have various options for making up missed classes and activities that I will discuss with you when you are feeling better.
+Attendance: Attendance and punctuality is expected in all class meetings assuming you are feeling well.
+Please do not come to class if you are feeling sick, isolating due to an exposure to COVID-19 or other respiratory illnesses, or dealing with a family emergency -Just send me an email.
+While I will not be recording the live classes, I do have resources to help you keep up with the class content and can make time to review the missing class.